ddf-project/DDF/python/README.md

     $ cd <DDF_DIRECTORY>
     $ export DDF_HOME=`pwd`

-To make the `DDF_HOME` variable to be available for all working session, we can add the following command into the `~/.bash_profile` (on MacOS) or `~/.profile` (on other Unix systems):
+**Optional**: to make the `DDF_HOME` variable to be available for all working session, we can add the following command into the `~/.bash_profile` (on MacOS) or `~/.profile` (on other Unix systems):

     export DDF_HOME=<DDF_DIRECTORY>